InZan123/Nizubot-Lua/README.md

 ```
 luvit main.lua
 ```

+# Additional stuff
+There are a few commands that requires some special things.
+These are /translate, /currency and /brick.

+/translate requires that you have a file called "libreTranslateUrl" with a url to [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate).
+If you are hosting it yourself then the url should be "http://localhost:5000/".

+/currency requires that you have a file called "openExchangeRatesApiKey" with an api key to [Open Exchange Rates](https://openexchangerates.org/).
+You should be able to safely use the free plan without hitting the request limit since this bot remembers the requests.

+/brick requires that you have [FFmpeg](https://ffmpeg.org/) installed.
+This is to generate the gif.

 # Contributing
 Feel free to contribute to this project!
 When contributing you agree to license your contribution under the terms of the GPL-3.0 license.